 That type of thing is honestly a concern here, but not overwhelmingly so… It is basically the same throughout all of Latin America.
-If you’ve traveled to any big Latin America city, you probably know the drill, but let’s rehash.
+If you’ve traveled to any big Latin American city, you probably know the drill, but let’s rehash.

 Safety Precautions in Medellin

 - Be very careful about showing valuables on the street, especially cell phones.
-This also applies to while in taxis, as mentioned earlier.
+This also applies while in taxis, as mentioned earlier.
 Cell phones are the biggest targets for thieves who are known to rob at gunpoint for a cell.

 - Never, ever resist a robbery.
 Give them what they want.
 Not doing so is what causes tourists to get killed here.

 - Be very cautious of motorcycles, they are most likely to rob you, rather than some guy on foot.
 Be especially cautious of two men on one motorcycle.

 - Don’t walk around in unfamiliar areas after dark, particularly if there is light foot traffic.
 Walking back drunk is also a recipe for trouble.
 This is what they call “dando papaya” or giving Papaya which is basically an invitation for someone to rob you — more on that in a second.

 - Unlike the US, it isn’t as simple as saying “avoid the bad neighborhoods” because you are actually probably more likely to get robbed as a tourist in Poblado rather than in El Centro — El Centro has higher crime figures overall, but Poblado is a popular target because that’s where the “rich people” are.
-To date, the only robbery I’ve witnessed here was on the corner of Parque Lleras in midday on a Sunday.
+To date, the only robbery I’ve witnessed here was on the corner of Parque Lleras at midday on a Sunday.